Dog Has Crusty Scabs On His Back?

 Fungal Infection

-Fungal diseases (ringworm, microsporidia) can be transmitted to humans, so the animal must be taken to the veterinarian and then placed in quarantine.
+Fungal diseases (ringworm, microsporidia) can be transmitted to humans, so the animal must be taken to the veterinarian and placed in quarantine.
 UV radiation is used for diagnosis.

-Fungal infections, mainly ringworms, may cause dog scabs, hair loss, severe itching, scaly skin, flaky skin, and also red & irritated skin condition.
+Fungal infections, mainly ringworms, may cause dog scabs, hair loss, severe itching, scaly skin, flaky skin, and also red & irritated skin conditions.
 This may appear anywhere in your dog’s body, even on the mouth.

 Bacterial Infection